ApolloSRMMission Log

 Accreditation Is Shifting From "Did You Follow the Process?" to "What Did Students Achieve?"

-The Department's accreditation modernization push makes student outcomes the empirical foundation of quality review.
-Binders of procedure won't cut it.
+The Department’s accreditation modernization push makes student outcomes the empirical foundation of quality review.
+Binders of procedure will not cut it.
 Evidence on the record will.

 The Canvas Breach Exposed 275 Million Records.
 Here's the Case Against a Separate LMS.